-Patrick O’Heffernan, Secretary (@palm44) is co-host of the radio program The Fairness Doctrine: Left-Right and Uncensored Radio.
-Formerly a political science professor at Georgia Tech and host of “Uplinks” on NPR’s Saturday All Things Considered, he holds a PhD from MIT and has earned an Emmy and a Webby-Honors among other awards.
+Patrick O’Heffernan, Chair (@palm44) is co-host of the radio program Music FridayLive! and a music reviewer for a number of online publications, including The Hollywood Progressive.
+Formerly a political science professor at Georgia Tech and host of the syndicated program, Fairness Radio and “Uplinks” on NPR’s Saturday All Things Considered, he holds a PhD from MIT and has earned an Emmy and a Webby-Honors among other awards.
 He has published five books and a project he co-launched, the North Asia Nuclear Free Zone, was nominated for a Nobel Peace Prize in 2005.
 He ran Eugene McCarthy’s primary campaign in Northern California and served as a staff consultant to Governor Jerry Brown in his first term.
-Patrick also ghost-write Representative Ron Dellums book , Defense Sense: United States Defense Needs and the Military Budget, and Mayor Henry Cisneros’ book, The Entrepreneurial City.
+Patrick also ghost-wrote Representative Ron Dellums book , Defense Sense: United States Defense Needs and the Military Budget, and Mayor Henry Cisneros’ book, The Entrepreneurial City.